ic-home icon Design resourcesThe Illustrator pen tool: tips and tricks

 Step 2: Position the pen tip on your Artboard (where you want the curve to begin) and hold down the mouse button.

-Step 3: Once you do that, the first Anchor Point will appear.
+Step 3: The first Anchor Point will appear once you do that.
 You will notice that the pen tip will change to an arrowhead.

-Step 4: Now it is time to drag handles to set the slope of the curve line you want to make and extend direction lines while keeping the mouse button pressed.
+Step 4: Drag the handles to set the slope of the curve line you want to make and extend direction lines while pressing the mouse button.

 Step 5: Release the mouse button.